Uniswap/docs/docs/contracts/liquidity-launchpad/01-introduction.md

 2. **Liquidity Bootstrapping** - Automatically seed Uniswap V4 pools with auction proceeds at the discovered price
 3. **Token Creation** (Optional) - Deploy new ERC-20 tokens with rich metadata and optional cross-chain capabilities

-Unlike traditional approaches that rely on centralized market makers or expose participants to timing games and manipulation, the Uniswap Liquidity Launchpad provides a decentralized, mechanism-design-driven approach for establishing deep, sustainable liquidity from day one.
+Unlike traditional approaches that rely on centralized market makers or expose participants to timing games and manipulation, the Uniswap Liquidity Launchpad provides an open mechanism for boostrapping deep liquidity on decentralized exchanges.

+The system is composable - it is not limited to the intial set of implementation contracts.
+Other auction and LBPStrategy implementations are welcome!

 ### Key Benefits

 - **Fair Price Discovery** - Continuous clearing auctions eliminate timing games and establish credible market prices
 - **Immediate Deep Liquidity** - Seamless transition from price discovery to active Uniswap V4 trading with substantial initial depth
 - **Permissionless** - Anyone can bootstrap liquidity or participate in price discovery without gatekeepers
-- **Transparent** - All parameters set upfront; real-time visibility into price discovery progress
+- **Transparent** - All parameters are immutable after they are set
 - **Composable** - Modular architecture supports multiple auction formats and distribution strategies
 - **Gas Efficient** - Optimized implementations using Permit2, multicall, and efficient data structures